 - To store your lenses, first disinfect them, and then leave them in the closed/unopened case until you are ready to wear them. - ALWAYS keep your lenses completely covered by a recommended disinfecting solution when the lenses are not being worn.
-Extended periods of drying (e.g. exposing the lens to air for 30 minutes or more) will make it harder for the lens to become wet again.
-If a lens does become dried out, discard it and replace with a fresh new lens. - Always store worn ACUVUE® OASYS with TransitionsTM contact lenses in the lens case and out of direct sunlight. - If you will not be wearing your lenses immediately following disinfection, you should ask your Eye Care Professional for information about storing your lenses. - Always empty and clean the contact lens case by rubbing with your finger and using fresh, sterile disinfecting solution/contact lens cleaner.
-Cleaning should be followed by rinsing with a fresh, sterile disinfecting solution (never use water) and wiping the lens case with fresh, clean tissue.
-If air-drying, be sure that no residual solution remains in the case before allowing it to air-dry. - Replace your lens case according to the directions given to you by your Eye Care Professional or the labeling that came with your case. - Contact lens cases can be a source of bacterial growth.
+Extended periods of drying will make it harder for the lens to become wet again.
+If a lens does become dried out, discard it, and replace with a fresh new lens. - If you will not be wearing your lenses immediately following disinfection, you should ask your Eye Care Professional for information about storing your lenses. - Always empty and clean the contact lens case by rubbing with your finger and using fresh, sterile disinfecting solutions/contact lens cleaner.
+Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water), and wiping the lens cases with a fresh, clean tissue.
+If air drying, be sure that no residual solution remains in the case before allowing it to air-dry. - Replace your lens case according to the directions given to you by your Eye Care Professional or the labeling that came with your case. - Contact lens cases can be a source of bacterial growth.